Daeen/Intermediate-Learning-using-Clustering/README.md

 # Intermediate Training Using Clustering

-Code to reproduce the BERT intermediate training experiments from [Shnarch et al. (2022)](#reference).
+This experiment is based on the paper [Cluster & Tune: Boost Cold Start Performance in Text Classification](https://aclanthology.org/2022.acl-long.526/).

-Using this repository you can:
+To use this repository you can:

 (1) Download the datasets used in the paper;